Polymer electrolytes: Characterization

-Complex Impedance Spectroscopy
+Complex impedance spectroscopy

-Complex Impedance spectroscopy, also known as dielectric spectroscopy, enables characterization of the conductivity and permittivity of both heterogeneous and homogenous polymer electrolytes.
+Complex impedance spectroscopy, also known as dielectric spectroscopy, enables characterization of the conductivity and permittivity of both heterogeneous and homogenous polymer electrolytes.
 The technique is useful for characterizing the electrical properties of bulk material and is capable of differentiating between the electrical properties of the bulk electrolyte and the electrical properties at the interface of the electrolyte with the electrode(s).
 Several important characteristics can be measured including impedance, admittance, modulus, and permittivity (dielectric constant and loss).
 Complex impedance spectroscopy has also been used to gain insight into how dopants and electrode parameters affect permittivity.
 Recent research has focused on probing the conducting relaxation of polymer electrolytes based on their conductance and electrode parameters.

-Additional Techniques
+Additional techniques

 Determination of the glass transition temperature, and methods for characterizing the mechanical properties of polymer electrolytes are also useful.
 Related to the glass transition are some of the proposed mechanisms for ion conduction.
 Other methods of thermal characterization include differential scanning calorimetry, thermogravimetric analysis, and methods used to characterize the specific electronic devices that these materials may be incorporated into.

 Applications

-Distinctions from Other Electrolytes
+Distinctions from other electrolytes

 Polymer electrolytes are distinct from solid inorganic and liquid electrolytes and offer several advantages including flexibility, processability, robustness, and safety.
 Conventional inorganic and liquid electrolytes are rigid or fail to perform in situations requiring high strain or bending forces, which can fracture the electrolyte or the vessel containing the electrolyte.
 Polymers, typically mixed with a plasticizer do not have this problem, which increases their desirability.
 Additionally, the high processability of compatible polymers results in simpler design and construction of the chemical cell.
 Polymer electrolytes also resist electrode volume changes associated with the charge and discharge of a cell.
 As a part of this, polymer electrolytes have been demonstrated to better resist the development of destructive dendrites in lithium-ion batteries.
 The shear moduli of polymer electrolytes exceed those of lithium metal, which aid in preventing dendrite growth.
 Blended polymer electrolytes prepared out of glassy and rubbery polymer have been demonstrates to all but halt dendrite formation, but they are limited by issues with conductivity.
 Finally, polymer electrolytes are relatively safe compared to liquid and solid-state batteries.
 Typically, these electrolytes are highly reactive in air and are flammable.
 Generally, it has been demonstrated that several polymer electrolytes resist degradation in air and resist combustion.